When to Value a Company – Part 3: Issuing Stock Options to Attract Top Talent

 - Attracting and retaining talent by issuing shares or options to key employees

 - Buying out a shareholder to settle a dispute about how the company ought to be run

-- Reorganizing the share capital to achieve an estate freeze or other planning objectives
+- Reorganizing share capital to achieve tax planning objectives

 - Determining the value of family assets in a divorce proceeding

 - To assist with planning your exit strategy for retirement